 The Brighton Boulevard Redevelopment Project will design and construct critical public infrastructure (e.g. cycle track, sidewalks, curb/gutter, on-street parking and more) on Brighton Boulevard, helping establish Brighton as a gateway to Denver.

-Work on the first two segments, from 29th Street to 44th Street, began in Fall 2016 and is expected to continue through Spring 2018.
+Work on the first two segments, from 29th Street to 44th Street, began in Fall 2016 and will be substantially complete in 2019.
 Additional construction along the corridor will be planned in phases to the northern city limits.

 The initial vision was developed in 2014, followed by a planning process with stakeholders to determine key elements for the design.

 Colfax Corridor Connections is a project that is studying mobility needs and identifying transit and other multimodal improvements, including bicycle, pedestrian and vehicular, within the East Colfax travel corridor.
 The corridor is roughly bounded by I-25 and I-225 to the west and east, respectively, and by 12th Avenue and 20th Avenue on the south and north.

 In September 2015, The City and County of Denver launched the Denver Moves Broadway/Lincoln Corridor Study to evaluate new concepts for moving more people, safely, along the corridor between Colfax and I-25.

 The second phase of the study began in August 2016, with installation of a two-way protected bikeway on South Broadway from Bayaud to Virigina, to help Denver Public Works evaluate safe travel options for everyone along the corridor.
 The bikeway is part of a larger Broadway/Lincoln Corridor study that kicked off a year ago with a community-driven process that helped determine the bikeway’s placement.